-For 21-22 were effectively met through increased instructional support and interventions.
+For 21-22 all actions were effectively met through increased instructional support and intervention.

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.